 When Joe McKenna got to the district, they were already implementing technology into their safety and security operations in the form of Google docs, online file sharing services, and internal servers.
 However, Texas law required over 500 emergency drills across the campus annually, each one requiring detailed statistics for further analysis.
 And while the district’s current data collection through Google Docs allowed the district to sort data by date, it did not provide the quality of data that McKenna needed in order to better secure his schools.

 A unique challenge that Comal ISD faces is that it is spread across 5 counties which means about 20 emergency response agencies are a part of the district between fire, EMS, and police.
 “Getting the right information to the right people as needed requires a lot of coordination.
-Thom [of NaviGate Prepared] showed us that NaviGate Prepared could fill in the gaps in our safety and security protocols.
+Thom showed us that Emergency Management softwared could fill in the gaps in our safety and security protocols.
 He didn’t promise to do the work for us.
 Instead, he offered a solution that could improve the way we handled everything.”

-For McKenna, NaviGate Prepared provided a better mechanism for reporting and resolving issues that they experienced during drills.
-It also improved student accountability with up-to-date student lists through daily syncs with the student information system.
-Additionally, it allowed for improvement in data collection.
-He noted, “NaviGate Prepared streamlines and standardizes the data entry and retrieval process.
+For McKenna, the software provides a better mechanism for reporting and resolving issues that they experienced during drills.
+It also improves student accountability with up-to-date student lists through daily syncs with the student information system.
+Additionally, it allows for improvement in data collection.
+He noted, “The software streamlines and standardizes the data entry and retrieval process.
 Principals can enter information about the duration of a drill, the number of students and teachers involved, the participation of law enforcement and emergency response personnel, and any other relevant factors.

 One of Joe McKenna’s goals is to make the district as revered for school safety as it has been for academic standards, athletics, and fine arts, and it is clear that his hard work and expertise is helping do just that.